 Each month, thousands of visitors flock to Oklahoma City's downtown and Bricktown areas.
 The area boasts a wide variety of activities and events ranging from NBA basketball, ice hockey and Triple A baseball to cultural events such as the Arts Festival, and ferry boat rides on the Canal.
 The area is also known for its museums and its variety of restaurants and cafes.

 Whether it's something as simple as asking for directions to a certain restaurant, or something more serious such as giving medical aid to someone who has fallen ill, the Ambassadors play an important role in keeping visitors to our downtown and Bricktown areas safe.
 Ambassadors also stay busy helping with traffic control and assisting police officers assigned to the area.
-Ambassadors are easy to spot with their navy blue shirts, tan pants and yellow caps.
+Ambassadors are easy to spot with their navy blue shirts, tan pants and navy blue caps.

 The Ambassadors are committed to making your visit to Oklahoma City's downtown and Bricktown areas as safe and enjoyable as possible.